 What’s Ol Pejeta Bush Camp really like?

-Although Ol Pejeta’s tents are big enough to stand up in, and come with a simple bathroom, they’re probably not what we’d describe as luxurious when compared to some of the interior designed “rooms with canvas walls” we’ve seen.
+Although Ol Pejeta’s seven tents (including one family tent) are big enough to stand up in, and come with a simple bathroom including a bucket shower, they’re probably not what we’d describe as luxurious when compared to some of the interior designed “rooms with canvas walls” we’ve seen.
 And this is deliberately so.
 What makes a safari special isn’t about switching on the air-con, but more about what you see and do outside the room.
 Like eating simple, wholesome and delicious meals, listening to a hair-raising story as you gaze into the campfire, and watching shooting stars cross the skies above.

 What can I do at Ol Pejeta Bush Camp?